 Key points

-When asked by Deloitte what is sustainable , the most common response is " biodegradable or made from recycled material" , this is a different from what the term means to industry ( being continued with minimal long term effects on the environment", this confusing matches our own research that shows eco terms are widely misunderstood.
+When asked by Deloitte what is sustainable , the most common response is " biodegradable or made from recycled material".

 Consumers top five most important environmentally sustainable or ethical practices.

-This is an easy win and we only do sustainable packaging and products.
+This is an easy win and we only do sustainable packaging and products, so it's a quick win.

 2. Reducing waste in manafacturing processes

-Most of our products come from waste generated by the farming industry, so another easy win.
+Most of our products come from waste generated by the farming industry and we compost or repurpose all of our industrial waste , we recycle or compost 100% of our waste , so another easy win.

-We only work with companies with a socially responsible and environmentally positive ethos, so all of our supply chain offers ethically and socially aligned business practices, not just to their employees but their supply chain.
+We only work with companies with a socially responsible and environmentally positive ethos, so all of our supply chain offer ethically and socially aligned business practices, not just to their employees but their supply chain, basically if they aren't nice people to work for, we just aren't interested in working with them, we only work with nice people.

 4. Respect for human rights